-Until , 2006, all dealers that effect transitions in these securities, whether or not participating in this offering, may be required to deliver a prospectus.
+Until and including February 24, 2006, all dealers that effect transitions in these securities, whether or not participating in this offering, may be required to deliver a prospectus.
 This is in addition to the dealer's obligation to deliver a prospectus when acting as an underwriter and with respect to unsold allotments or subscriptions.